What are the aims of this leaflet?

-Itching is the main symptom of scabies and it often gets worse at night.
-It can take about a month for the symptoms to appear after being infected by the mites.
+Itching is the main symptom of scabies, and it is often worse at night.
+It can take about a month from the beginning of the infestation for the symptoms to appear.

-The itching can affect the whole body apart from the head and neck, although the elderly and infants may develop a rash on these areas.
-It is common for several people in the same family, and their friends, to become itchy at roughly the same time.
+The itching can affect the whole body apart from the head and neck.
+The elderly and infants may develop a rash in these areas.
+It is common for several people in the same family and their friends to become itchy at roughly the same time.

-The rash of scabies is a mixture of scratch marks and tiny red spots.
+A person affected by scabies will usually have a mixture of scratch marks and tiny red spots on their skin.
 Scratched areas may develop crusty sores which can become infected and develop into small pus-filled spots.
 A widespread rash similar to eczema is very common.
-The itchy rash can cover much of the body, but the mites are found mainly in the folds of skin between fingers and toes, the palms of the hands, the wrists, ankles and soles of the feet, groins and breasts.
-The scabies mites burrow into the skin in these areas to lay their eggs, leaving tiny spots and silver coloured lines on the skin.
-Adult mites are tiny, only about 0.4 mm long which when looking through a magnifying lens or dermatoscope, appear as a tiny dark dot at the end of a silver line.
+The itchy rash can cover much of the body, but the mites are mainly found in the folds of skin: between fingers and toes, the palms of the hands, the wrists, ankles and soles of the feet, groins and breasts.
+The scabies mites burrow into the skin in these areas to lay their eggs, leaving tiny spots and silver-coloured lines, called burrows, on the skin.
+Adult mites are tiny, only about 0.4 mm long which, when looked at through a magnifying lens or dermatoscope, appear as a tiny dark dot at the end of a silver line.

 How is the diagnosis of scabies made?